voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - `traceability/require-traceability` is the **canonical function-level rule** for new configurations.
 It ensures functions and methods have both story coverage and requirement coverage, and it accepts either `@supports` (preferred) or legacy `@story` / `@req` annotations.
 - `traceability/require-story-annotation` and `traceability/require-req-annotation` are **backward-compatible aliases** that focus on the story and requirement aspects separately.
 They are retained for existing configurations and share the same underlying implementation model as the unified rule, but new ESLint configs should normally rely on `traceability/require-traceability` rather than enabling these legacy keys directly.

 All three rule keys can still be configured individually if you need fine-grained control (for example, to tune severities separately), but the recommended and strict presets enable `traceability/require-traceability` by default and keep the legacy keys primarily for projects that adopted them before the unified rule existed.
-Current releases only support `annotationPlacement` on the branch-level rule; function-level rules continue to use before-function annotations, as described below.
+Current releases support `annotationPlacement` on both the branch-level rule and the function-level rules, so you can standardize on inside-brace placement for if/else/try/catch/switch/function/loop blocks.
+When you leave `annotationPlacement` unspecified, all rules default to the historical before-function/before-branch behavior for backward compatibility.

 ### traceability/require-traceability